 This was why she chose the location of their meeting.
-Lunch at a cafe; it was the best decision, and she knew she had to make it if she was going to be the only one thinking rationally.
-When they were both angry, things could turn into a shouting match, but at least in public they would be constantly reminded of their surroundings and would, therefore, keep to hushed tones.
+Lunch at a café: it was the best decision, and she knew she had to be the one to make the smart decision if she were to be the only one thinking rationally.
+When they were both angry, things could turn into a shouting match, but at least in public, they would be constantly reminded of their surroundings and would, therefore, keep to hushed tones.
 This was what she hoped, at least.

-Finally she saw him enter the cafe, briskly walking in, scanning the cafe, spotting Norah, and turning to make his way towards her.
+Finally, she saw him enter the café.
+He briskly walked in, scanned the café, spotted Norah, and turned to make his way toward her.
 He kept his head low and tried to avoid eye contact as Norah sat up.
-She could tell he was embarrassed and regretting the way he had acted the morning after their night together, but it was shielded by something else to refuse to let his apologies through.
-Anger.
+She could tell he was embarrassed and regretting the way he had acted the morning after their night together, but it was shielded by something else that made him refuse to let his apologies through.
+It was his anger.
 Always anger these days.

-She wanted to make a snide remark about being on time, but she took the high road and held her tongue.
+She wanted to make a snide remark about him not being on time, but she took the high road and held her tongue.

 Without a word, he slid into the chair across from Norah and looked to her in questioning after a minute's silence.
 “Well?”

 “Well,” sighed Norah.
 Oh, this would be painful.
 It was like they were both trying to give each other the silent treatment despite the conversation that had to be held.
 “Guess we're starting from scratch.”